-- · English Language
+- English Language

-- · English Literature
+- English Literature

 - Mathematics

 - · Science (Combined Science or Triple Science: Biology, Chemistry and Physics)

-- · Physical Education
+- Physical Education

-- · Personal, Social, Health, Citizenship and Economic Studies
+- Personal, Social, Health, Citizenship and Economic Studies

-- · Religious Education
+- Religious Education

-- These subjects are studied as statutory core subjects but do not lead to an exam, unless they are selected as an option subject in the case of PE and RE (which is called Religious Studies at GCSE level).
+^{} These subjects are studied as statutory core subjects but do not lead to an exam, unless they are selected as an option subject in the case of PE and RE (which is called Religious Studies at GCSE level).

 In addition to the core curriculum, we will be asking students to select four other subject choices, which become their 'Options'.
-These will be studied for three years and examined at the end, in the summer of 2024.
+These will be studied for three years and examined at the end, in the summer of 2025.
 We encourage students to select a combination of qualifications that will provide them with suitable progression routes into post-16 study and beyond.
-We therefore expect that students, except in a minority of cases, will opt to study at least one of the Ebacc GCSE option subjects: history; geography; French; Spanish; computer science.
+All students will have to choose at least one of the Ebacc GCSE option subjects: geography; history; French; Spanish; computer science (unless they have been selected to follow the COPE route - these students will be informed of this before they complete the options process).
+There is more detail about this in the headteachers presentation video.